 In the event of bad weather or any other reason that would force school to be closed, Maine Township High School District 207 will officially post that information on the front page of the district and school websites, as well as via the school district’s official social media accounts.
 The closing information also will be shared through phone calls, emails and text directly to parents.
 The information will be shared with local television and radio stations as well.
+This communication will also be followed in the event he decision is made to hold a virtual learning day where students learn at home rather than in person.

 When making the decision to close school for any reason, administrators carefully consider the safety of students and staff.
 There are many factors that impact a decision to close school for weather, including, but not limited to, the ability of our students and staff members to get to and from school safely, the current and forecasted weather.